Skip to main content

 Noises

 Begin playing sounds at very low volume and increase the volume only if kitten appears relaxed and comfortable.
 YouTube is a great resource for sounds, and this channel is a great place to start!
+Also, check out this article on Behavior Challenges: Decreasing Fear of Loud Noise and this video on Managing & Preventing Noise Phobias.

 • Baby sounds